Dwarf star

 A dwarf star is a star of relatively small size and low luminosity.
-Most main-sequence stars are dwarf stars.
-The meaning of the word "dwarf" was later extended to some star-sized objects that are not stars, and compact stellar remnants that are no longer stars.
+All main-sequence stars are dwarf stars.
+The meaning of the word "dwarf" has been extended to some star-sized objects that are not stars and some types of compact stellar remnants.

 History

-The term was originally coined in 1906 when the Danish astronomer Ejnar Hertzsprung noticed that the reddest stars – classified as K and M in the Harvard scheme – could be divided into two distinct groups.
+The term was originally coined in 1906 when the Danish astronomer Ejnar Hertzsprung noticed that the reddest stars – classified types K and M in the Harvard scheme – could be divided into two distinct groups.
 They are either much brighter than the Sun, or much fainter.
-To distinguish these groups, he called them "giant" and "dwarf" stars, the dwarf stars being fainter and the giants being brighter than the Sun.
+To distinguish these groups, he called them "giant" and "dwarf" stars, the dwarf stars being fainter and the giants brighter than the Sun.

-Most stars are currently classified under the Morgan Keenan System using the letters O, B, A, F, G, K, and M, a sequence from the hottest: type O, to the coolest: type M.
+Most stars are currently classified under the Morgan–Keenan System using the letters O, B, A, F, G, K, and M, a sequence from the hottest: type O, to the coolest: type M.

-With the development of infrared astronomy in the late 20th century the Morgan Keenan system was extended to cooler types L and T, all of which are "dwarfs" but not all of which are stars as such.
+With the development of infrared astronomy in the late 20th century, the Morgan–Keenan system was extended to the even cooler objects now classed L and T, which are "dwarfs" but not stars as such.